-There are a number of conditions that affect eye health of the eye and if not detected early may lead to problems with vision.
+There are a number of conditions that affect eye health, and if not detected early, may lead to problems with vision.
 It is important for the eyes to be dilated so the retina can be thoroughly evaluated as part of a comprehensive exam for eye health.

-We at Bellaire Family Eye Care are pleased to provide our patients with an advanced digital retinal exam called EyeScreen.
+At Bellaire Family Eye Care we are pleased to provide our patients with an advanced digital retinal exam called EyeScreen.
 EyeScreen is a high resolution screening photograph of your retina that will help us document, review, and compare your retina over time.
-We will use the EyeScreen exam to document your retinal image for our charts, screen for eye diseases and improve our ability to view your internal retinal health at a much higher resolution than a slit lamp or ophthalmoscope.
+We use the EyeScreen exam to document your retinal image for our charts, screen for eye diseases, and improve our ability to view your internal retinal health at a much higher resolution than a slit lamp or ophthalmoscope.

 Glaucoma is a condition where the optic nerve of the eye becomes diseased, leading to permanent loss of vision.
-Glaucoma is a progressive disease and some patients can go years without knowing they have the disease.
+Glaucoma is a progressive disease and patients can go years without knowing they have the disease.
 The intraocular pressure of the eye, visual fields, and optic nerve evaluation all lead to the diagnosis of glaucoma.
-It is the combination of many factors that leads to the diagnosis of glaucoma.
 Glaucoma typically does not cause poor vision until the disease is advanced.
-The risk for glaucoma increases with age and family history so it is important to have your eyes evaluated yearly.
+The risk for glaucoma increases with age and family history, so it is important to have your eyes evaluated yearly.

-Diabetes can affect the eye causing diabetic retinopathy, blurry vision, double vision, and cataracts.
-Sometimes the eye is the first place where diabetes is detected.
-Diabetes causes the blood vessels in the eye to become weak and leak blood and fluid.
-Changes in the sugar level can also cause changes in the hydration of the intraocular lens.
+Diabetes can affect the eye and cause diabetic retinopathy, blurry vision, double vision, and cataracts.
+The eye can be the first place where diabetes is detected.
+Diabetes causes the blood vessels in the eye to become weak, and leak blood and fluid.
+Changes in sugar levels can also cause changes in the hydration of the intraocular lens.
 These lens changes can result in blurry vision and in some extreme cases cataracts.
 It is important to have your eyes evaluated and dilated if you are experiencing any symptoms of diabetes or if you have been diagnosed with the condition.